Staying Covid-19 Secure

 • Not visit if you or someone in your household has symptoms of Covid-19.

-Find out more about how we are making our churches Covid-19 secure with our Frequently Asked Questions, below:
+Find out more about how our churches are Covid-19 secure with our Frequently Asked Questions, below:

 Will there be hand sanitiser at the churches?